South Africa plans exchange control revamp to attract billions in investment

 PHOTO

-JOHANNESBURG - South Africa has proposed a sweeping overhaul of its decades-old rules governing money flows, aiming to bolster its position as a financial hub for Africa and attract more investor capital.
+JOHANNESBURG - South Africa has proposed a sweeping overhaul of its decades-old rules governing money flows, including tightening its control on crypto assets, seeking to bolster its position as a financial hub for Africa and attract more investor capital.

 The finance ministry's proposals include raising discretionary offshore allowances for individuals, regulating crypto assets and easing capital-flow restrictions.